Our Mission

 Overview

 CSA serves individuals, students, institutions, and libraries.
 Our primary membership consists of individuals from a wide variety of backgrounds, both generalist and specialist, who share a passion for the history and serious study of costume.
 We seek members who are involved in the study, education, collection, and preservation, presentation, and interpretation of dress and appearance in our past, present, and future.
-Our current strategic goals include:
+Our purposes are:

 Statement on the Preservation of Costume